alilleybrinker/alilleybrinker.github.io/content/blog/2019-04-03-technostructuralism.md

 [twitter]: https://twitter.com/alilleybrinker/status/1113538427855757313
 {% end %}

-So Steve Klabnik posted a really thoughtful piece on open source and free software ([read it if you haven't][steve]), and the responses on places like Hacker News made an error that seems common in these
-circles: believing working harder will solve a problem.

 This comes up with people defending C, who argue "people should write better C." Of course, this is nonsense.
 If a person can write better C consistently, we should